 by Anna Whitehead

 In the past we developed the idea that brushing our teeth was important for the health and hygiene of our mouth and teeth.

 As our country is dealing with the stress and trauma of earthquakes, global instability, family breakups, and increasing rates of child abuse it is indeed timely that we as early childhood educators have some new skills to support our children.
-Read more ...

-To view the full article login with your member's username and password.
+To keep reading and view the full article login with your member's username and password

 - Individual Membership plans can view both Individual member-only articles and our library of Research Journals (but not the ECE Service management article area).
 In addition, individual members can discuss and ask questions of fellow members any time through the online childcare and early childhood education practice, policy, and research discussion forum.

 - Early Childhood Service plans can view ALL member articles: Individual, Research Journals and Early Childhood Service articles.
 Also on this membership plan members can access the online discussion forum for individual members AND the online ECE service management / business forum.

 - Research Journal subscription plans can view our library of Research Journals and related research articles only

 Should you not hold a current membership – you are welcome to apply now.